 Below is the printable but I wanted to share a couple more really easy sandwich recipes.
 You may want to print the recipe - not because it's hard but just to remember to make it!

 Tomato SandwichMy favorite summer sandwich is a simple tomato sandwich.
 A little fresh butter spread on my favorite rye bread then nothing beats a fresh ripe tomato sliced onto fresh bread.
 Season to your taste with simple salt and pepper.
-The bonus is this sandwich takes just a minute to make!Print Pin RateServings: 1 sandwichCalories:
+The bonus is this sandwich takes just a minute to make!Print Pin RateServings: 1 sandwichCalories: 224Kcal

-- two slices soft bread rye bread
+- 2 slices rye bread or your favorite bread

-- softened butter salted
+- 1 teaspoon butter salted

 - black pepper fresh cracked